joshhauser/MarkdownLite/README.md

 ## Description
 Very simple Markdown WYSIWYG editor made with HTML, CSS and vanilla JS.

-> [WARNING]: this app uses cookies but doesn't provide cookie alert for the moment, so don't use it if you don't want cookies.
+> [WARNING]: this app uses cookies but doesn't provide cookies alert for the moment, so don't use it if you don't want cookies.
-> Cookie alert will be added soon.
+> Cookies alert will be added soon.

 ## Features